-Information will be kept confidential and stored securely in a separate child protection file for each child.
+Information will be kept confidential and stored securely electronically as an individual child record on Wellbeing Manger.
 The anonymity of the child should be protected including on social media.
 Records will include: a clear and comprehensive summary of the concern; details of how the concern was followed up and resolved; a note of any action taken, decisions reached and the outcome.

-Where children leave the School, the DSL will ensure their child protection file is transferred to the new school or college as soon as possible.
+Where children leave the school, the DSL will ensure their child protection file is transferred to the new school or college as soon as possible.
 This is transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt is obtained.
 In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.